 Regional Forest Agreements allow the Commonwealth Government to have a hands-off approach to forest management.

-Our case will assert the Tasmanian RFA is invalid on two grounds.
+Our case asserted that Tasmanian RFA is invalid on two grounds.
 Firstly, RFAs need to be legally enforceable.
 However, not all sections of the RFAs are, most notably the sections that relate to the management of threatened species.
 This means that Tasmania (through Sustainable Timber Tasmania) is not legally bound to protect threatened species.
 This has allowed them to log threatened species habitat for decades.

 Secondly, in Tasmania, the State Government can change its legislation, policies, forest practices codes and management plans how and when it pleases, without input from the Commonwealth Government.
 This essentially allows the State Government to make up the rules as it suits and gives no guaranteed protection for our wildlife and environment.

-This case is being run under the Environmental Protection and Biodiversity Conservation (EPBC) Act to protect the habitat of endangered species.
+This case was run under the Environmental Protection and Biodiversity Conservation (EPBC) Act to protect the habitat of endangered species.

 Why is it needed?